 The School District is subject to a number of lawsuits in the ordinary conduct of its affairs.
-The School District does not believe, however, that such suits, individually or in the aggregate, if decided adversely to the School District, are likely to have a material adverse effect on its financial condition of the School District.
+The School District does not believe, however, that such suits, individually or in the aggregate, are likely to have a material adverse effect on the financial condition of the School District.